Las Animas County Goree vs. Princeton Goree

 - By the end of my senior year in high school, I expect to have earned enough credits for my Associate’s degree.
 Can I apply for the Scholarship?
 As long as you have not enrolled as a full-time student in a junior or four-year college, you can apply for the Scholarship.

 - What is the timeline for applying for a Mary John Goree Las Animas County Scholarship?
-The application process for Fall 2018 opens September 1, 2018, and the deadline for submitting all materials is October 15, 2018.
+The application process for Fall 2019 opens September 3, 2019.
+The deadline for a student to submit an application and supporting documents is Monday, October 14, 2019, 3:00 p.m.
+Central; and the deadline for counselors to submit recommendations and supporting documents on behalf of students is Thursday, October 17, 2019, 3:00 p.m.
+Central.
 See our Process for a complete list of relevant dates.
 Submit an application.

-- Will I receive any notification that my application is incomplete or that supporting documents are missing?
-If you have gone to the application portal and registered, you will receive an email notification 10 days before the deadline if your application is incomplete or supporting documents are missing.
+- Will I receive any reminders to submit my application?
+If you have gone to the application portal and registered, you will receive an email notification 7 days before the deadline if your application has not been submitted.

 - How soon after my interview will I learn whether I’ve received a scholarship?
 Recipient(s) will be announced within two weeks of the interviews.
 An alternate list may be created.